The Bethel Church, Kingston congregation consists of two groups:

 When an adherent wishes to undertake church membership, it must be done on the basis of this procedure.
 Only the “pastoral staff” exception below will be permitted.
 Thus, letters of transfer from other churches, for example, shall be recognized only as a release of membership obligations to the previous church.

-- All candidates for membership shall begin by presenting a written request to the Pastor or one of the Elders using an approved application form illustrated in the membership package.
+- All candidates for membership shall begin by presenting a written request into the office using the approved application form above.

-- Candidates will be provided with a copy of this church’s Constitution and By-Law for their review
+- Candidates will also be provided with a copy of this church’s By-Law for their review, also available above.

-- They shall then be privately interviewed by a Pastor or two of the Elders in order to evaluate their endorsement of the conditions and articles of membership.
+- They shall then be privately interviewed, either by two members of the Pastoral Team, or one member of the Pastoral Team and one Director, or two Directors, in order to evaluate their endorsement of the conditions and articles of membership.

 - They may also be asked to attend a membership class.

-- Following a satisfactory interview, the candidates will be recommended to the Elders’ Board for membership.
+- Following a satisfactory interview, the candidates will be recommended to the Board of Directors for membership.

-- After consideration and approval of this recommendation, the Elders’ Board will recommend the candidate by placing their name in the bulletin for two (2) consecutive Sundays with a request to the members to submit any objections.
+- After consideration and approval of this recommendation, the Board of Directors will recommend the candidate by placing their name in the bulletin for two (2) consecutive Sundays with a request to the members to submit any objections.

 If no Objection to Membership is Raised: